cosimo/rFactor2-DeltaBest/README.txt

 If you don't rename it, it won't be used.

-== Note for 64-bit builds ==
+== Note for 32-bit builds ==

-If you are using a 64-bit build of rFactor2, you should use the corresponding plugin file (DeltaBest_x64.dll) instead of the default one (DeltaBest.dll).
+If you are still using a 32-bit build of rFactor2, you should use the corresponding plugin file (DeltaBest.dll) instead of the default one (DeltaBest_x64.dll).

 Pick the one that corresponds to your rFactor2 build: